The 20 Best Paramyotonia Congenita Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Ricardo Roda earned a combined MD/PhD degree from University of Rochester and completed an adult neurology residency, followed by a clinical neuromuscular fellowship at Johns Hopkins University School of Medicine.
 During residency, Dr. Roda developed a special interest in both auto-immune disorders and genetic disorders.
 Following residency, he spent three years in neurogenetics branch of National Institute of Neurological Disorders and Stroke (NINDS) working with Dr. Craig Blackstone, focusing on the use of the newer DNA sequencing techniques in genetic diagnosis, and in establishing genotype/phenotype correlations neuromuscular disorders.
 His current clinical interests include developing testing strategies for undiagnosed genetic disorders and myasthenia gravis.
 Dr. Roda is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Spastic Paraplegia Type 7, Hereditary Spastic Paraparesis, Myasthenia Gravis, and Spastic Paraplegia Type 2.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Spastic Paraplegia Type 7, Hereditary Spastic Paraparesis, Myasthenia Gravis, and Spastic Paraplegia Type 2.
+Dr. Roda is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Paramyotonia Congenita